MicrosoftDocs/customer-insights/ci-docs/journeys/double-opt-in-doc.md

 ***Why am I unable to create a form with purposes and topics from multiple compliance profiles anymore?***

 The features within compliance profiles enables our customers to accomplish even the most complicated of setups.
 It is for this reason that we will now require every new form to have elements from only a single compliance profile.
-This also removes the conflict situation that the system can get into if you choose elements from two different compliance profiles – one of which has double opt-in enabled and the other one does not.
+This also removes the conflict situation that the system can get into if you choose elements from two different compliance profiles; one which has double opt-in enabled and the other which does not.

 ***I clicked on the setup button in the double opt-in tab but the process is repeatedly failing.
 What could be the issue?***

 There could be multiple things affecting the setup of double opt-in for your compliance profile.
-Ensure that you follow the below mentioned troubleshooting steps in order to identify and resolve the issue:
+Ensure that you follow the mentioned troubleshooting steps below in order to identify and resolve the issue:

 1. Do you have permission to create an email and a journey?
 If not, then work with your administrator to get those privileges assigned or ask another user that has those permissions to kick-off the setup.
 1. The double opt-in template has been removed or modified in ways that leads to validation errors for the auto-created confirmation email – Wait for the next release to have your template reset or create a support request if you cannot wait for the next release.